netbuk/blog/privacy.md

 The use of the contact data of our imprint for commercial advertising is expressly not desired, unless we had previously given our written consent or there is already a business relationship.
 The provider and all persons mentioned on this website hereby object to any commercial use or transmission of their data.
 The operators of the pages expressly reserve the right to take legal steps in the event of the unsolicited sending of advertising information, for example by spam mail.

 We do not only demand stricter data protection, we also try to implement it ourselves.
-The Internet presence is operated on a server of [Uberspace](https://uberspace.de).
-The operator of the Internet presence has only read-only access to the Access.log.
-All other log files are the responsibility of the server operator.
-For more information on Uberspace's privacy, see the [Server Operator's Web Site](https://uberspace.com/privacy).
+The Internet presence is operated on [Github](https://github.com).
+The operator of the Internet presence has no access to the Access.log or all other log files.
+They are the responsibility of the server operator.
+For more information on Github's privacy, see the [Server Operator's Web Site](https://help.github.com/articles/github-privacy-statement/).

 The legal foundations of data protection can be found in the German Federal Data Protection Act (BDSG) and the Telemediengesetz (TMG).